 Archive.
-The extracts from this sheet below were obtained from the National Library of Scotland at https://maps.nls.uk/view/97131065 ibrary, d Sheet 18 - Birmingham, Leicester
+The extracts from this sheet below were obtained from the National Library of Scotland at https://maps.nls.uk/view/97131065

 Meaning.
-The application route is shown on the extract below from A to B as an "indifferent road" as shown on the key in the second image, and in the same style as the existing road it leaves at A. The section between B and C is not shown on this map.
+The application route is shown on the extract below from A to B as an "indifferent road" as shown on the key in the second image, and in the same style as the existing road it leaves at A and joins at B.